Disclaimer

 American Staffordshire Terrier Traits

-American Staffordshire Terrier Traits Explained
+Get to Know the American Staffordshire Terrier Traits

 These traits set American Staffordshire Terrier apart from all the other dog breeds.
 Popularly known as Amstaffs, American Staffordshire Terriers are the darling of keen dog owners who themselves are known as Amstaffers.